Please ensure Javascript is enabled for purposes of website accessibility Family Members | University of West Florida

 Military Families

-Eligible beneficiaries attending school may receive full tuition & fees paid directly to the school for all public school in-state students, a monthly housing allowance and a books and supplies stipend.
+Eligible beneficiaries attending school may receive full tuition and mandatory fees paid directly to the school for all public school in-state students, a monthly housing allowance and a books and supplies stipend.

-Please note: The VA does NOT pay for the meal plan or dorm fees.
+Please note: The VA does NOT pay for the meal plan or residence hall fees.
 This is the responsibility of the student.

 Fry Scholarship - Chapter 33

-The Fry Scholarship is an education benefit for children and spouses of service members who died in the line of duty after September 10, 2001.
-Eligible beneficiaries attending school may receive full tuition & fees paid directly to the school for all public school in-state students, a monthly housing allowance and a books and supplies stipend.
+The Fry Scholarship is an education benefit for children and spouses of service members who died in the line of duty after Sept.
+10, 2001.
+Eligible beneficiaries attending school may receive full tuition and mandatory fees paid directly to the school for all public school in-state students, a monthly housing allowance and a books and supplies stipend.

-Survivors' & Dependents' Educational Assistance (DEA) - Chapter 35
+Survivors' and Dependents' Educational Assistance (DEA) - Chapter 35

 DEA is an education benefit for eligible spouses and dependents.
 To be eligible, you must be the dependent of one of the following: